 text = "Dr. Smith runs 5km daily.
 He won't stop until he reaches his goal!"

-# Sentence tokenisation
+# Sentence tokenization

 sentences = sent_tokenize(text)